Skip to main content

 • need a cleaner structure than representing different legal entities only as sites under one company

-Managing participant
+Managing Participant

 What is managed centrally